IBM/dnn-object-detection/README.md

 ```

 ## Set up the Raspberry Pi Client
 Now that we have a backend process up and running, we'll set up a device on the same local network as the CCTV cameras.
 The reasoning for this is that continuously pulling multiple video streams would be too demanding on the network bandwidth, and there would likely be latency issues.
 So as an alternative, we'll set up a Raspberry Pi on the same network as the CCTV system, and connect the two devices over the LAN instead.
-Any alternative Linux system should work
+Any alternative Linux system should work.

 We'll start by installing a few dependencies for our "motion detection" script.
+Skip the packages that are already installed on your system
 ```
+# Linux
 sudo apt-get update
-sudo apt-get install python ffmpeg -y pip install numpy cv2 requests
+sudo apt-get install python -y sudo apt-get install ffmpeg -y

+# Mac OS
+brew install ffmpeg
+brew install python

+pip install numpy cv2 requests
 ```

 Next, we can actually begin processing video that has either been pre-recorded or being live streamed.
 The script expects two arguments.
 The first argument is the video source (file or RTSP stream).
 The second argument is the ip address where images/metadata can be sent, this ip will either be 127.0.0.1 (if running node backend locally), or the public ip of the Kubernetes cluster.
 ```
 # process pre-recorded video
-python cv_object_detection.py sample_videos/vid10.mp4 <nodejs_ip>
+python scripts/cv_object_detection.py sample_videos/vid10.mp4 <nodejs_ip> <nodejs_port>

 # process live stream video
-python cv_object_detection.py rtsp://<user>@<pass>192.168.1.2:8080/out.h264 <nodejs_ip>
+python cv_object_detection.py rtsp://<user>@<pass>192.168.1.2:8080/out.h264 <nodejs_ip> <nodejs_port>
 ```

 Once this script begins, it'll iterate through each frame from the video source.
 As these iterations continue, the Opencv libary is used to calculate a "running average".
 Each frame gets compared to the running average, and if a significant difference is observed, the frame is then saved as an image and forwarded to the nodejs backend.